atriumatrium

 Named agents

-An agent profile is { slug, name, description, adapter, prompt, attachedSkills }, persisted under ~/.atrium/profiles/.
-Every field except the slug is editable from the editor; the slug is the immutable identifier you reference with ++slug (see Sigils & auto-injection).
+An agent is { slug, name, description, adapter, prompt, attachedSkills }, saved as an editable agent.md file under ~/.atrium/agents/<slug>/.
+Every field except the slug is editable from the editor (or by editing the file directly); the slug is the immutable identifier you reference with ++slug (see Sigils & auto-injection).
+On first launch after upgrading, atrium offers to migrate any agents from the older single-directory layout into this per-agent agent.md shape.

 The agent editor